ianmurfinxyz/pixiretro/README.md

 Each virtual screen is rendered to the window via a single opengl draw call.
 Thus the demand on the graphics hardware is low.
 This is achieved using vertex arrays; each pixel in a virtual screen is represented as a vertex which is drawn as a point (GL_POINT).
 If your virtual screens are relatively low resolution (say 256x256 pixels) this approach is somewhat efficient.
 I wouldn't recommend it for high resolution games.
 The number of pixels, and thus number of vertices, in a virtual screen is the square of its size, thus demand on the GUP will increase exponentially as you increase the size of a virtual screen.

+## Compilation

+The engine currently uses a meson build system which compiles it into a library.
+Alternatively you can just include the source files in your own project and compile it into your build.
+I took this approach in the game Itzcoatl which utilises this engine.
+See the compilation instructions of that project for further such details (https://github.com/ianmurfinxyz/itzcoatl).

 ## License